Ben Lawson

 Ben Lawson (born 6 February 1980) is an Australian actor.
 From 2006 until 2008, he played Frazer Yeats in the Australian soap opera Neighbours.
 The role earned him a Logie Award nomination.
-Lawson has since appeared in several American television series, including The Deep End, Covert Affairs, and Don't Trust the B---- in Apartment 23.
+Lawson has since appeared in several American television series, including The Deep End, Covert Affairs, and Don't Trust the B— in Apartment 23.
 In 2011, he starred opposite Natalie Portman and Ashton Kutcher in the film No Strings Attached.
 From 2017 to 2018, he starred as Damien Rennett on the ABC political drama Designated Survivor.
 He also played baseball coach Rick Wlodimierzin in the second season of 13 Reasons Why, and Larry Hemsworth on The Good Place.
 Lawson portrays Lachlan Murdoch in the 2019 film Bombshell, alongside his brother Josh Lawson who played James Murdoch.
 He also starred in the Netflix series Firefly Lane (2021-2023).
-In March 2023, he became an American citizen.

-Early life
+Early life and education

-Lawson was raised in Brisbane and attended St. Joseph's College, Gregory Terrace.
-His father Peter is a GP and his mother Dianne was a flight attendant then secretary.
-He is the third of five boys including Josh Lawson, an actor who is known for his appearances on Thank God You're Here.
+Ben Lawson was born on 6 February 1980 in Brisbane, Queensland.
+He was raised there, and attended St. Joseph's College, Gregory Terrace.
+His father Peter is a GP and his mother Dianne was a flight attendant and then a secretary.
+He is the third of five boys, including Josh Lawson, an actor who is known for his appearances on Thank God You're Here.
 Their parents divorced when Lawson was seven.

 At the age of 11-12 he set out to secure an acting agent.
-A number of screen appearances followed in Time Trax (1993), The Adventures of Skippy (1993), The Wayne Manifesto (1997), Sabrina Down Under (1999), Chameleon II: Death Match (1999) and TwentyfourSeven (2022).
-He has said he was "kicked out" of drama school at the University of Southern Queensland before graduating from the National Institute of Dramatic Art (NIDA).
+A number of screen appearances followed, in Time Trax (1993), The Adventures of Skippy (1993), The Wayne Manifesto (1997), Sabrina Down Under (1999), Chameleon II: Death Match (1999) and TwentyfourSeven (2022).
+He has said he was "kicked out" of drama school at the University of Southern Queensland, going on to graduate from the National Institute of Dramatic Art (NIDA) in Sydney.